Updated December 26, 2021. The article was updated to correct minor grammatical errors and technical formatting.

 The Turkewitz Response

-The first notable response to came from New York attorney Eric Turkewitz, who has extensive experience in malpractice.
+The first notable response came from New York attorney Eric Turkewitz, who has extensive experience in malpractice.
 Turkewitz begins his post by quoting one of the questions that Pho asks in the previous article, “Why sue these doctors-to-be or young residents if there is a medical professional or hospital that is supervising, who will be liable for others’ conduct?”

 Turkewitz proceeds to answer this question by noting that people who are named in a lawsuit are treated differently under the law than people who are named as “non-party witnesses”.
 He cites a crucial example: if a medical student who has made a mistake in the course of his practice (but is not named in a lawsuit) goes before an internal medical review to discuss the incident, in most states, what goes on in that review is protected by law–unless that student has been named as a defendant.
-He concludes that, “To answer the question of Dr. Pho, there are times when having a person added as a party to the lawsuit is benefits in the discovery of the truth.”
+He concludes that “To answer the question of Dr. Pho, there are times when having a person added as a party to the lawsuit is benefits in the discovery of the truth.”

 He cites other benefits of this legal action, including benefits to the plaintiff who will have legal access to the medical student even if they move out of state to pursue their careers elsewhere.
 (Defendants must participate in the litigation process, no matter where they are residing.)
-He even believes that there can be benefit to the students themselves, as most state laws allow them to offer opinions on the incident.
+He even believes that there can be benefits to the students themselves, as most state laws allow them to offer opinions on the incident.
 He concludes that, when looking at the larger picture, students are often added to lawsuits because “the law treats a party to a lawsuit differently than someone who is merely an employee of the party.”

 The Kennerly Response

-Max Kennerly, in his blog post, responds to both Pho and Turkewitz when he adds that there other good reasons, besides the one mentioned by Turkewitz, to add students or residents to lawsuits.
+Max Kennerly, in his blog post, responds to both Pho and Turkewitz when he adds that there are other good reasons, besides the one mentioned by Turkewitz, to add students or residents to lawsuits.
 With Kennerly, these reasons focus on the problem of responsibility.
-In his extensive experience in medical malpractice lawsuits involving students or residents, supervising physicians will nearly always deny legal responsibility for patient’s injuries.
+In his extensive experience in medical malpractice lawsuits involving students or residents, supervising physicians will nearly always deny legal responsibility for patients’ injuries.
 This is especially true in cases of emergency medicine, which are often staffed by residents and students doing most of the exams and patient care: oftentimes, the supervising physician will not even be in the hospital at the time.
 He also notes that in many cases, the hospital itself where the care took place will try to evade responsibility for physicians practicing within its walls and refuse to even identify who was involved in the patient’s care; they also will try to say there is a difference between the hospital and the practice group operating within the hospital.
-He even cites cases where hospital, practice group, and supervising physician will delay admitting responsibility for the resident at all until the statute of limitations on the lawsuit has run out.
+He even cites cases where the hospital, practice group, and supervising physician will delay admitting responsibility for the resident at all until the statute of limitations on the lawsuit has run out.

 There is one common thread throughout these three blog posts.
 Like Turkewitz–and for that matter Pho–Kennerly expresses a distaste for involving medical students or residents in malpractice suits.
 He adds that, oftentimes, once the hospital and physicians groups have agreed to cooperate appropriately, that students/residents are usually dropped from the suit and that he has never heard of a case where a student had to pay money for the suit–that the cost is always picked up by the insurance company, the hospital or both.